guardiafinance/hub/specifications/en/URN.md

 # Uniform Resource Name

-A Uniform Resource Name (URN) is a type of URI (Uniform Resource Identifier) that uses the URN scheme to identify resources uniquely, persistently, and location-independently.
+A Uniform Resource Name (URN) is a type of URI (Uniform Resource Identifier) that uses the URN scheme to identify resources in a unique, persistent, and location-independent way.
 URNs, defined by [RFC 8141](https://www.rfc-editor.org/rfc/rfc8141.html), have the main characteristic of being an identifier that remains globally unique and persistent even when the resource becomes unavailable or ceases to exist.

 ## Why use it?